duckdb/duckdb-web/docs/archive/0.8/sql/statements/create_macro.md

 ---
+expanded: SQL
 layout: docu
+railroad: statements/createmacro.js
+redirect_from:
+- docs/archive/0.8.1/sql/statements/create_macro
+selected: Documentation/SQL/Create Macro
 title: Create Macro
-selected: Documentation/SQL/Create Macro
-expanded: SQL
-railroad: statements/createmacro.js
 ---

 The `CREATE MACRO` statement can create a scalar or table macro (function) in the catalog.
 A macro may only be a single `SELECT` statement (similar to a `VIEW`), but it has the benefit of accepting parameters.
 For a scalar macro, `CREATE MACRO` is followed by the name of the macro, and optionally parameters within a set of parentheses.
 The keyword `AS` is next, followed by the text of the macro.
 By design, a scalar macro may only return a single value.